deseret-tech/litecoin-python/sphinx/source/usage.rst

  Usage
 =================

-See also the `main bitcoin documentation`_ for details and background on setting up and using bitcoind remotely.
+See also the `main litecoin documentation`_ for details and background on setting up and using litecoind remotely.

-Setting up bitcoin for remote control
+Setting up litecoin for remote control
 -------------------------------------

-If you run Bitcoin with the ``-server`` argument, or if you run ``bitcoind``, it can be controlled either by sending it HTTP-JSON-RPC commands.
+If you run Litecoin with the ``-server`` argument, or if you run ``litecoind``, it can be controlled either by sending it HTTP-JSON-RPC commands.

-However, beginning with Bitcoin 0.3.3 you must create a ``bitcoin.conf`` file in the Bitcoin data directory (default ``$HOME/.bitconf``) and set an RPC password:
+However, beginning with Litecoin 0.3.3 you must create a ``litecoin.conf`` file in the Litecoin data directory (default ``$HOME/.bitconf``) and set an RPC password:

 ::